angieEncoded/agfzb-CloudAppDevelopment_Capstone/notes.md

     - Created the root\root superuser for the peer review.
 Took the screen shots requested of carmake and the carmakelist
     - Committed all changes to github
     - LEFT OFF ON CREATE DJANGO PROXY SERVICES OF CLOUD FUNCTIONS
+- 03122023
+    - Created the views, models, and urls for getting dealerships, getting reviews, and posting reviews